JalmarazMartn/JAMALVariablenaming/README.md

 To avoid further problems like this I have decided to disable by default “Exclude Prefix from rename” option.
 This way only people that need this would set the App prefix setting.

+### 0.0.3

+Only insert 'WriteTypeAndSubtype: ' text if previous line is a var declaration or 'var' literal.